 You can see the high-level inputs on the rear of the SB-1000 here:

-You would connect this by taking two pairs of speaker wire from the rear of your amplifier.
+You connect this by running two sets of speaker wires from the rear of your amplifier.

-One pair will connect to your speakers in the usual way.
-The other pair will connect to the back of the subwoofer.
+One set will connect to the terminals of your left and right speakers in the usual way, while the other wires will connect to the subwoofer.

 If you want to know more about this, take a look at how to connect speaker wire.

-Once you have this connected, you will use the filter in the subwoofer to blend the sound with your front stereo speakers.
+Once you have this connected, you will use the gain, filter and phase controls on the subwoofer to blend the sound with your front stereo speakers.

 Connecting a Subwoofer with a Neutrik Speakon Connection